CHOLERA -1873

 THE CHOLERA

-Editor Democrat- Dear Sir- We must admit that there is some cholera in
+Editor Democrat- Dear Sir- We must admit that there is

 this city, but the worst is over.
 There are more persons worried over the